gaarry/blog/content/about/_index.md

 title: "About"
 ---

-Hi, I'm Gary Yao!
+Hi, I'm Gary!

-I live in Japan and work at [Fly.io](https://fly.io).

-Feel free to connect with me on [Twitter](https://twitter.com) or send me an email.
+Feel free to connect with me on [Twitter](https://x.com/garynoww) or send me an email.